 What constitutes a gift that counts toward your gift tax limit is generally easy to understand.
 There are several things that the IRS doesn’t consider a gift, however.
 You can give unlimited gifts in these categories without facing a gift tax or having to file gift tax paperwork:

 There are, of course, a few exceptions to keep in mind.
-If your spouse is not a U.S. citizen, you can only give him or her $157,000 each year.
+If your spouse is not a U.S. citizen, you can only give them up to $194,000 in 2026.
 Anything above that is subject to gift tax and counts against your lifetime limit.

 Funds that cover educational expenses refer only to tuition.
 That does not include books, dorms or meal plans.
 You can skirt the gift tax by contributing to someone’s 529 college savings plan with a lump sum and then spreading it over five years for tax purposes.
-The IRS allows taxpayers to donate $75,000 into a 529 plan without paying tax or reducing the lifetime limit.
+The IRS allows taxpayers to contribute up to $95,000 to a 529 plan (per beneficiary) without paying tax or reducing your lifetime limit.
 The only caveat is that any additional gifts for the same recipient will count toward your lifetime limit.

 Lastly, it’s important to note that charitable donations are not only exempt from gift tax, they may also be eligible as an itemized deduction on your individual income tax return.